zh4ui/devtools/Windows.md

 * [Sumatra PDF](https://www.sumatrapdfreader.org) a small, efficient PDF reader without fancy stuff.
 Works on large PDF files where Acrobat Reader DC fails short.
 * [PDFsam](https://pdfsam.org/).
 Offer the functionality of splitting and Merging PDF pages.
 The basic version is free.
 Note that if you are using macOS, you can use Preview for the purpose.
 * [GoldenDict](http://goldendict.org/).
 A dictionary client that supports many dictionary formats.
+* WinMerge.
+A diff-merge tool for Windows.
+* Link Shell Extension.
+Create NTFS hardlinks by using Context Menu.
+* Microsoft Mathematics.
+A mathematic grapher provided by Microsoft.

 ## Dev Tools